nati4545/CRUD-Mobile-app-Project-1/README.md

 - Analytics dashboard
 - Multi-language support

-## 📄 License

-This project is provided as a professional template for supplier management applications.

 ## 👨‍💼 Architecture Principles

 1. **Separation of Concerns**: Each layer has a specific responsibility